-4.3 That Chapter 3 - NATURAL AND CULTURAL RESOURCE MANAGEMENT POLICES, Section 3.1 - Agricultural Land Resource, as amended, is hereby amended by deleting the paragraph with the side bar title CRITERIA FOR ADDITIONAL ON-FARM RESIDENCES in subsection 3.1.4.5 Policies for Farm Residential Uses and replacing it with the following:
+4.3 That Chapter 3 - NATURAL AND CULTURAL RESOURCE MANAGEMENT POLICIES, Section 3.1 - Agricultural Land Resource, as amended, is hereby amended by deleting the paragraph with the side bar title CRITERIA FOR ADDITIONAL ON-FARM RESIDENCES in subsection 3.1.4.5 Policies for Farm Residential Uses and replacing it with the following:

-Additional dwelling units may be permitted on an agricultural lot in the form of temporary dwellings, such as mobile homes or modular dwellings, and permanent detached dwellings through a minor variance granted by the Area Committee of Adjustment, in accordance with the policies of this Section.
+Additional dwelling units may be permitted on an agricultural lot in the form of temporary dwellings, such as mobile homes or modular dwellings, and permanent detached dwellings, including bunkhouses, through a minor variance granted by the Area Committee of Adjustment, in accordance with the policies of this Section.
+Preference will be given to temporary dwellings.